nessarus/CITS2200-Project/README.md

 * The project carries 20% of the total marks for this unit.

 * Your task is to implement these four centrality measures.
 Note that it is very easy to implement these algorithms using shortest path algorithms that we will discuss in the lectures shortly.
-So, a basic correct implementation will fetch you only about 70% of the marks, the remaining 30% of the marks will be awarded on e ciency of your algorithm and the data structures you have used.
+So, a basic correct implementation will fetch you only about 70% of the marks, the remaining 30% of the marks will be awarded on efficiency of your algorithm and the data structures you have used.
 There is good scope of using some of the data structures tht we have studied in the lectures.

-* We will discuss the basic implementation in terms of the shortest path algo-rithms like Dijkstra's shortest path algorithm, but any sophistication in your implementation is purely your responsibility.
+* We will discuss the basic implementation in terms of the shortest path algorithms like Dijkstra's shortest path algorithm, but any sophistication in your implementation is purely your responsibility.

 * The project can be done in a group of 2.